-As part of the Healthy Babies Bright Futures initiative, Salt Lake City is working to reduce exposures to harmful chemicals—many of which we unknowingly come in contact with on a daily basis.
-A common source of harmful chemical exposure is through pesticides (including herbicides, rodenticide, insecticide, and fungicide) and lawn fertilizer use.
-Salt Lake City’s Sustainability Department partnered with Beyond Pesticides to create a public resource guide for a less toxic approach to pest management and lawn care.
+As part of the Healthy Babies Bright Futures initiative, Salt Lake City received a grant in 2017 to support public education around chemical reduction.
+A common source of chemical exposure is through pesticides (including herbicides, rodenticide, insecticide, and fungicide) and chemical lawn fertilizer use.
+Therefore, Salt Lake City’s Sustainability Department partnered with Beyond Pesticides to create a public resource guide to encourage residents to adopt a less toxic approach to pest management and lawn care.

 Why be pesticide free?

 Almost everyone wants a lush, green lawn and an attractive, pest-free garden.
 Unfortunately, in order to achieve this goal many people resort to using harsh chemical fertilizers and pesticides.
 While these products are effective in accomplishing their purposes, they are not without impact.

 Most fertilizers and pesticides currently on the market are made with harmful chemicals that, even when used properly, affect not only human health, but the health of our environment.

 Luckily, there are great cost-effective and proven natural alternatives that can help you achieve a healthy and beautiful yard without chemicals.